Strong deflection limit analysis of black hole lensing in inhomogeneous plasma: Strong deflection limit in the presence of plasma

 \section{Strong deflection limit in the presence of plasma}

 In this section, our goal is to perform a strong deflection limit analysis on Eq.\ \eqref{deflection angle final} adopting the formalism presented in Ref.\ \cite{Bozza2002}.
-This analysis aims to provide a generalized result for the deflection angle, applicable when the background is filled with plasma.
+This analysis aims to derive a general expression for the deflection angle in a plasma-filled background.
 The method developed in Ref.\ \cite{Bozza2002} applies to light rays that come close to the photon sphere, whose radius will be denoted by $r_{m}$.
 As $r_{0}$ approaches $r_{m}$, the deflection angle approaches infinity:\ photons can make one or several revolutions before flying off to infinity.

 Before proceeding, let us notice that Eq.\ \eqref{deflection angle final} in Sec.\ \ref{sec:deflangwithpl} can be rewritten as

 where we defined $\mathcal{A} \coloneqq An^{-2}$ and, to avoid clutter of notation, we introduced the subscript $0$ which indicates that the function is evaluated at $r_0$.
 Moreover, we also omitted radial dependence.
 This simple redefinition of the coefficient $A$ allows us to immediately verify that in the two simplest limiting cases, $n = 1$ and $n = \text{constant}$, the results in vacuum \cite{Bozza2002} are recovered, with Eq.\ \eqref{dangle} above formally identical to Eq.\ (6) in Ref.\ \cite{Bozza2002}; we could then in principle write down all the equations of Sec.\ II in Ref.\ \cite{Bozza2002} with $\mathcal{A}$ in place of $A$.
 From the mathematical point of view, however, we find it convenient to introduce the procedure directly specifying the expressions in terms of the refractive index; by doing so, the calculation of the sole integral of the strong deflection limit procedure is indeed straightforward for most of the cases considered.